gunjanpatil/answering_natural_questions/README.md

 ---
 *System Requirements:*
 1. Works with Python3
-2. Distributed system(multiple GPUs) for training (Used lambda stack gpu cloud's 2x RTX 6000(24 GB) instance).
+2. Trains and validates with a single GPU or a distributed system(multiple GPUs) - (Used lambda stack gpu cloud's 2x RTX 6000(24 GB) instance for this project)
-3. Validation will work on a CUDA installed machine.

 *Major Packages Required*
 1. [transformers~=4.1.1](https://github.com/huggingface/transformers, "huggingface transformers github")